serialfuzzer/hackerTasksAPI/README.md

 ## Why not delete the repository then?

 I want to keep history of things I've done.
-If anyone thinks this will be a good project to me, they could understand the structure, maybe clone it in another language or just decide to extend features on top of it.
+If anyone thinks this will be a good project for them, they could understand the structure, maybe clone it in another language or just decide to extend features on top of it.
 Hence, I'm open sourcing it.

 ## Features